gramaziokohler/coding_architecture_hs24/assignments/A03-building-grid/README.md

 ## Challenge 02

-Goal: Calculate and print total volume of slabs, and the number (amount) of each element type (slabs, columns and main beams).

-The methods to get the numbers of columns and mainbeams already exist on the BuildingGrid class so we can print them out directly.
-A new method number_of_slabs() needs to be added to the BuildingGrid class.

-A new method to calculate the volume of each slab needs to be added to the Slab class.
+Goal: Visualize all the slabs in our building grid in a stacked or "palletized" version.

+The idea is to take all the slabs that are created in the building, and make a copy of and visualize them in stacks of slabs, as if they were in pallets for transportation.

 #### Details

-The algorithm that we need to implement, as well as hints to python functions you might need, are in code comments, as a step-by-step guide.
+The algorithm that we need to implement, as well as hints to functions you might need, is in code comments, as a step-by-step guide.

 ![challenge 02](images/A03_ch2.png)